-- In Universe Nickname: Called "Lame Lothar" due to his limp.
+- In-Universe Nickname: Called "Lame Lothar" due to his limp.

-"Black" Walder Frey
+"Black" Walder Rivers

 Played By: Tim Plester

-One of Lord Walder's many, many great-grandsons.
+One of Lord Walder's many bastard sons.

 - Beard of Evil: He has one, and his general Jerkass demeanour establishes him as a very unsympathetic character.